Ahmed-AI-01/Ahmed-AI-01/README.md

 # About Me

-I am a dedicated AI student currently in my third year at the Arab Academy for Science, Technology & Maritime Transport (AASTMT).
-My area of specialization is intelligent systems, with a focus on robotics.
+I am a dedicated AI student currently in my last year at AASTMT) My area of specialization is intelligent systems, with a focus on robotics.
 In particular, I am deeply involved in the field of robotics perception.

 ## Academic Background

 - **Institution:** Arab Academy for Science, Technology & Maritime Transport (AASTMT)
-- **Year:** 3rd Year
+- **Year:** 4th Year

 ## Area of Specialization